wp-plugins/svg-vector-icon-plugin/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Quickly and effortlessly enable to 492 beautifully designed SVG font icons, available on the frontend and backend of your site.
+Quickly and effortlessly enable 490+ beautifully designed SVG font icons, available on the frontend and backend of your site.

 == Description ==